Division of Longshore and Harbor Workers' Compensation (DLHWC)

 You can use Longshore's Secure Electronic Access Portal (SEAPortal) to electronically upload documents directly to the OWCP case file.
 The SEAPortal can be found at this website: https://seaportal.dol.gov/portal/?program_name=LS.
-Alternatively, you can submit documents to our Central Mail Receipt site.

 See the Document Submission and Communication with OWCP FAQs for more specific information.